Ramelteon: Pharmacodynamics

 Ramelteon is a melatonin receptor agonist with both high affinity for melatonin MT1 and MT2 receptors and selectivity over the non-human MT3 receptor.
 Ramelteon demonstrates full agonist activity in vitro in cells expressing human MT1 or MT2 receptors, and high selectivity for human MT1 and MT2 receptors compared to the non-human MT3 receptor.
 The affinity of ramelteon for the MT1 and MT2 receptors is 3 to 16 times higher than that of melatonin.
 Ramelteon has 8-fold higher affinity for the MT1 receptor over the MT2 receptor.
 The binding profile of ramelteon distinguishes it from melatonin, tasimelteon, and agomelatine.
+Remelteon has a clinically irrelevant affinity for the serotonin 5-HT1A receptor (Ki = 5.6 μM).

 The major metabolite of ramelteon, M-II, is active and has approximately one-tenth and one-fifth the binding affinity of the parent molecule for the human MT1 and MT2 receptors, respectively, and is 17- to 25-fold less potent than ramelteon in in vitro functional assays.
 Although the potency of M-II at MT1 and MT2 receptors is lower than the parent drug, M-II circulates at higher concentrations than the parent producing 20- to 100-fold greater mean systemic exposure when compared to ramelteon.
 M-II has weak affinity for the serotonin 5-HT2B receptor, but no appreciable affinity for other receptors or enzymes.
 Similar to ramelteon, M-II does not interfere with the activity of a number of endogenous enzymes.

 Ramelteon has no appreciable affinity for the GABA receptors or for receptors that bind neuropeptides, cytokines, serotonin, dopamine, noradrenaline, acetylcholine, and opioids.
 Ramelteon also does not interfere with the activity of a number of selected enzymes in a standard panel.

 Mechanism of action

-The activity of ramelteon at the MT1 and MT2 receptors is believed to contribute to its sleep-promoting properties, as these receptors, acted upon by endogenous melatonin, are thought to be involved in the maintenance of the circadian rhythm underlying the normal sleep–wake cycle.
+The activity of ramelteon at the MT1 and MT2 receptors in the suprachiasmatic nucleus of the hypothalamus is believed to contribute to its sleep-promoting properties, as these receptors, acted upon by endogenous melatonin, are thought to be involved in the maintenance of the circadian rhythm underlying the normal sleep–wake cycle.

 Pharmacokinetics

 Absorption

 The total absorption of ramelteon is 84% while its oral bioavailability is 1.8%.
 The low bioavailability of ramelteon is due to extensive first-pass metabolism.
+Ramelteon has a higher lipophilicity than melatonin and thus permeates more easily into tissue.
 The absorption of ramelteon is rapid, with peak levels being reached after approximately 0.75 hours (range 0.5–1.5 hours).
 Food increases peak concentrations of ramelteon by 22% and overall exposure by 31% and delays the time to peak levels by approximately 0.75 hours.
 The pharmacokinetics of ramelteon are linear across a dose range of 4 to 64 mg.
 There is substantial interindividual variability in the peak concentrations and area-under-the-curve levels of ramelteon which is consistent with high first-pass metabolism.